xoolive/traffic/docs/quickstart.rst

 Basic operations on :class:`~traffic.core.Flight` objects define a specific language which enables to express programmatically any kind of preprocessing.
-The downside with programmatic preprocessing is that it may become unnecessarily complex because of safe guards, nested loops and conditions necessary to express even basic treatments.
+The downside with programmatic preprocessing is that it may become unnecessarily complex because of safeguards, nested loops and conditions necessary to express even basic treatments.

-The main issue with the code above is that **code for preprocessing and code for visualisation** are strongly connected: it is impossible to produce a visualisation without running "heavy" processing, as subsets of trajectories are never stored as :class:`~traffic.core.Traffic` collections for future reuse.
+The main issue with the code above is that **code for preprocessing and code for visualization** are strongly connected: it is impossible to produce a visualization without running “heavy” processing, as subsets of trajectories are never stored as :class:`~traffic.core.Traffic` collections for future reuse.

 There are several ways to collect trajectories:

-- with trajectory arithmetic: the ``+`` operator  (and therefore the sum() Python builtin function) between :class:`~traffic.core.Flight` and :class:`~traffic.core.Traffic` objects always returns a new :class:`~traffic.core.Traffic` object;
+- with trajectory arithmetic: the ``+`` operator  (and therefore the sum() Python built-in function) between :class:`~traffic.core.Flight` and :class:`~traffic.core.Traffic` objects always returns a new :class:`~traffic.core.Traffic` object;